thcidale0808/canarypy/README.md

 The application provides endpoints for creating and retrieving products and their respective releases.
 It also includes endpoints for creating and retrieving signals related to each release.

+The FastAPI application uses a PostgreSQL database to store the data.

 ### Endpoints

 - `/product`: POST endpoint to add a new product.